hortonworks/cloudbreak/docs/gcp_cb_ui.md

 `Consul server count:` the number of Consul servers, by default is 3.

 `Ambari Repository config:` you can take the stack RPM's from a custom stack repository

+## Next steps

+Congrats!
+Your cluster should now be up and running.
+To learn more about it we have some [interesting insights](insights.md) about Cloudbreak clusters.